-There are a large number of conceptual and statistical problem that orise in estimating national income of a country.
+There are a large number of conceptual and statistical problems that arise in estimating national income of a country.
 To minimize error, it is necessary that certain precautions are taken in advance.
 Some of the methodwise precautions are:

 (1) Value added (Production) method